jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Number in grams to activate espooler print assist once spool weight is
 #    less than this number.
 #    Can be overridden in the [AFC_Boxturtle/AFC_NightOwl etc] sections.
+debounce_delay: 0
+#    Default: 0
+#    Global value for a period of time in seconds to debounce switches prior
+#    to detecting runout.
+If switches are pressed and released during this delay,
+#    the entire switch event is ignored.
+#
+#    This value can be overridden in AFC_extruder, AFC_hub, AFC_lane, AFC_stepper
+#    config sections.
+test_extrude_amt: 10
+#    Default: 10
+#    Amount in mm to extrude when use the `AFC_TEST_LANES` calibration
+#    command.
+This is typically sufficient when using the `POOP` macro;
+#    however, it may need to be adjusted otherwise.
 ```

 The next part of the `[AFC]` section contains the configuration for the AFC macros.
 These macros are used to control the